Professional House Cleaning Checklist: Free Templates for Your Cleaning Business

 Having clients do their own decluttering will cut down on prep work and let you spend more time cleaning.
 Before a visit, send clients a decluttering to-do list with tasks like these:

-- Put away fragile items
+- Put away fragile items.

-- Remove all clutter like paper, clothes, and anything that isn’t decor
+- Remove all clutter like paper, clothes, and anything that isn’t decor.

-- Empty all dishes out of the sink and dishwasher
+- Empty all dishes out of the sink and dishwasher.

 Your team can also do an extra-thorough job when they have enough time to clean.
 Save your employees even more time by using this pre-cleaning checklist to prepare for each visit:

-- Review your client’s profile for any special notes to remember while cleaning
+- Review your client’s profile for any special notes to remember while cleaning.

-- Make sure all cleaners are trained to complete every task on your cleaning checklist
+- Make sure all cleaners are trained to complete every task on your cleaning checklist.

 2. Organize your cleaning supplies

+Make sure you have a shareable cleaning business supplies list that covers every room and every type of job.
 Checking this list before you dispatch your team will ensure your cleaners never miss a sponge or spray bottle.
-Here’s a cleaning supplies list you can start with:

 - Vacuum cleaner